 When we started in Chisapani the sign said that Nagarkot was 18km away, but according to our iPhone Health app, we covered 25 km.
 Our guide said that was impossible and thinks we did around 20 km.
 Anyways, you get the gist, it’s a long day and took us about 6.5 hours to get to our hotel in Nagarkot.

 We stayed at Hotel View Point which has been the nicest room we’ve stayed at doing treks in Nepal.
 Over half of the rooms have a balcony overlooking the valley below and mountains in the morning.
 You also have rooftop access to enjoy the views.
-We were a bit unlucky both times we came to Nagarkot and had hazy mornings unable to see the Himalayas.
+We were a bit unlucky both times we came to Nagarkot as we had hazy mornings and were unable to see the Himalayas.

 As we mentioned above, we didn’t get to see the epic sunrises that Nagarkot has to offer.
-We were just plain unlucky with the weather both times we came to Nagarkot.
-But if you plan your tirp during the autumn months you will most likely get to take advantage of the epic view points here.
+We were just plain unlucky.
+But if you plan your tirp during the autumn months, you will most likely get to take advantage of the epic view points here.

 You can have your guide arrange a car to take you on a 2-hour ride to the Thrangu Tashi Yangtse Monastery, aka Namo Buddha.
 We did this our first trip to Nagarkot and we found it to be an unexpected treasure on our trip to Nepal.
 This is something we would have never known about if it hadn’t been for our trekking company, Kathmandu Adventures.

-This Tibetan-Buddhist monastery is situated on top of a hill with beautiful views and is considered one of the holiest Buddhist temples in the world and the most important in Nepal.
-Apparently, this is where Buddha when he was a prince, sacrificed his body and fed himself to a starving tiger and her cubs.
+This Tibetan-Buddhist monastery is situated on top of a hill with beautiful views.
+It’s considered one of the holiest Buddhist temples in the world and the most important in Nepal.
+Apparently, this is where Buddha, when he was a prince, sacrificed his body and fed himself to a starving tiger and her cubs.